-Kalimanthrope is an association bringing together researchers from different backgrounds.
+Kalimanthrope is anon-profit group bringing together researchers from different backgrounds.
 They work on the study of rock art and archaeological sites they have revealed during exploratory missions in Kalimantan (Borneo, Indonesia) conducted in 1992 by Jean-Michel Chazine and Luc-Henri Fage, joined by Pindi Setiawan in 1995.

 Kalimanthrope objectives are multiple: